 A key derivation function, or KDF, derives one or many secret keys from a secret value.
-If you’ve ever needed to store a password in a database or create a private key from a password, you may have used a KDF.
+Therefore, If you’ve ever needed to store a password in a database or create a private key from a password, you may have used a KDF.

-Examples of popular KDFs:Key derivation functions are a must-have for most web applications.
+For instance, some examples of popular KDFs:Key derivation functions are a must-have for most web applications.
 The number of sites that use plain-text or weak-hash password storage is frightening.
 If a site ever emails you a copy of your password… RUN!
 Click To Tweet

 Are KDFs just hash functions?